Waheedulislam/-warehouse-management-client-side/README.md

-# Body Flex Gym
+# Bike Way
 ## [Live-Site]( https://gym-trainer-services.web.app)

 Click  here to Live-Site-link: https://gym-trainer-services.web.app.

 ## This website details:
 ***
-A list of Body Flex Gym used within the project and details:
+A list of Bike way website used within the project and details:

-1)  It is a React Body Flex Gym webpage.
+1)  It is a React Bike way webpage.

 2)  It is a Single page application.

 3)  It has been used  firebase framework .

-4)  It has been used many framework. firebase react hooks,react-bootstrap,bootstrap,custom-css etc
+4)  It has been used many framework. firebase react hooks,react-bootstrap,bootstrap,custom-css,react-tost etc

 5)  Many important things have been used in the routes.